oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/Kubernetes-labs.md

 Kubernetes doesn't just provide a platform to run containers in, it also provides a base for many other things including a comprehensive service availability framework which handles monitoring containers and services to see if they are still running, are still alive and are capable of responding to requests.

-Fo understand how this works see the [Health Readiness Liveness labs.](cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md)
+To understand how this works see the [Health Readiness Liveness labs.](cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md)